tomwarner13/EmojiBashPrompt/README.md

 `\W` is the short name of the current working directory, not the full path.
 I colored it yellow.
 Again, obviously useful.

 `\t` is the current local time in 24-hour format.
-There are other codes for time formats you can look but this one is the one I like best.
+There are other codes for time formats you can look up but this one is the one I like best.
 Having the time in a prompt is actually suprisingly crucial because you can tell when you ran a command and when it finished just by looking at your prompt.

 Then there's another house emoji and a space at the end.
 If I start developing on more machines I'll pick a unique emoji for each so I can have instant visual confirmation of where my SSH session is connected to.
-Also, emojis are fun and cool 😄
+Also, emojis are fun and cool 😄😎